 Dry eyes are the decline in the quantity or quality of the tears bathing your eye.
 In other words you can have dry eye if you don’t make enough tears, and you can have dry eye if the tears you make don’t “do the job”.
 If you have poor quality tears your eye will make extra tears to compensate, making the eye water.

 There are two basic concepts to treating dry eye: produce more tears or retain the tears that are made.
 Artificial tears have been a mainstay in the treatment of dry eye.
 Most artificial tears attempt to supplement your own tear film.
-You, the patient, can best determine what brand is preferred.
-Preservatives in artificial tears have been implicated in making dry eye worse, so preservative free or preservative disappearing drops are recommended.
+Preservatives in artificial tears have been implicated in making dry eye worse, so preservative free drops are recommended.
 Avoid brands that have "redness-reducer" in name.
-An additional treatment is punctual plugs, which close off “the drain” for the tears and help you retain more tears.
+An additional treatment is punctal plugs, which close off “the drain” for the tears and help you retain more tears.
 High-quality fish oil, hot compresses and lid hygiene also play an important role in maintaining tear film quality and eyelid health.

 Dry eye is a chronic syndrome, which means that it usually must be treated for a long time or for life.
 Fortunately, with new medications and treatments, this common eye disease can now be treated more easily than before.